 We've currently tested 30 Razer headphones.
 Razer mostly makes over-ear gaming headsets with good microphones that are suitable for live chat.
 However, they aren't the most comfortable for long gaming sessions, and because of their inconsistent fit, they won't deliver the same sound for everyone.

-The Razer Kraken V3 Pro Wireless is the best Razer headset for gaming.
-You can use these well-built gaming headphones wired via their 1/8 inch TRRS cable or wireless via their USB dongle with low latency.
+The Razer Kraken V3 Pro Wireless is the best mid-range Razer headset we've tested.
+While these headphones don't support Bluetooth like the Razer Barracuda Pro Wireless, you can use them wired via their 1/8 inch TRRS cable or wireless via their USB dongle with low latency.
 Unlike most other gaming headphones on the market, they have a haptic bass feature that adds vibrations to your audio, which can help emphasize sound effects while you game.
-They have a boomy sound, even when the bass boost is set to its lowest setting, which helps bring out sound effects like footsteps.
+Even when the bass boost is put to its lowest setting, they have a boomy sound, which helps bring out sound effects like footsteps.
 If you like less bass, you can adjust them to your liking via their companion software's graphic EQ and presets.
-They're also prone to inconsistencies in audio delivery, so it's important to take the time to adjust their fit to your head.
+They're prone to inconsistencies in audio delivery, though, so it's important to take the time to adjust their fit to your head.

 If you like to game with others, their detachable boom mic offers good overall performance, making your voice understandable even in noisy environments.
 These headphones also have a decently comfortable fit, and the ear cups have customizable RGB lighting, which will please some users.
 They also have a superb battery life performance.
 The manufacturer advertises 44 hours of battery time with the RGB lighting and haptic bass feature off, but we measured 45 hours with both these features engaged.
-However, you can only use them wired with Xbox consoles.
-For wireless Xbox compatibility, check out the next pick, the Razer Kaira Pro Wireless.
-If you want Bluetooth compatibility, check out the Razer Barracuda Pro Wireless, although their integrated mic performance isn't as good.
+However, you can only use these via their cable when gaming on Xbox.
+Xbox users searching for wireless compatibility can consider the Razer Kaira Pro Wireless.

 The Razer Kaira X are the best Razer headphones at the budget level we've tested.
 These headphones have fewer features than the previous picks, and you can only use them wired.
-That said, they offer a solid performance for gaming at a lower price and are pretty comfortable without internal batteries to weigh them down.
-Their boom mic performs similarly to the Razer Kaira Pro Wireless', so your voice is clear and understandable when playing online, even with some noise in the background.
+That said, they offer solid gaming performance at a lower price and are pretty comfortable without internal batteries to weigh them down.
+Their boom mic performs similarly to the Razer BlackShark V2 HyperSpeed Wireless, so your voice is clear and understandable when playing online, even with some noise in the background.

 Logitech makes a line of gaming headsets in a similar price range.
 Even Logitech's cheaper options tend to be customizable, with in-app sound and mic customization options, so you may want to check out the brand's offerings if you're on a budget.
 However, they don't make headphones that support Xbox wireless.
 They also have a more gamer-centric look than Razer headphones and don't usually support Bluetooth, so Razer is the better brand for mixed-use gaming and casual headsets.